Ascentis funding information and advice for FE and skills providers

 The latest rules and guidance for using 16 to 19 formula funding allocated by ESFA can be found on 16-19 education: funding guidance.

-The latest information on 16 to 19 funding which show the changes ESFA are making for 16 to 19 funding for the academic year 2023 to 2024 and to provide you with the latest updates can be found on 16 to 19 funding: information for 2023 to 2024.
+The latest information on 16 to 19 funding which show the changes ESFA are making for 16 to 19 funding for the academic year 2024 to 2025 and to provide you with the latest updates can be found on 16 to 19 funding: information for 2024 to 2025.

 Some of the learning aims and programmes form part of the fully funded national entitlements for adults aged 19-23 years who have not yet achieved the equivalent of 5 GCSEs (free level 2 offer) or 2 A levels (free level 3 offer), e.g. Ascentis Level 3 Access to HE Diploma Childhood Studies.
-The legal entitlement for 19-23 year old adults without their first level 2 or 3 means that these learners do not have to find 50% of the basic cost of the course as a tuition fee, so removing a potential barrier to participation.
+The legal entitlement for 19-23 year-old adults without their first level 2 or 3 means that these learners do not have to find 50% of the basic cost of the course as a tuition fee, so removing a potential barrier to participation.

-Adult ESOL learners are normally co-funded and so would have to pay a contribution to the tuition fee, unless they are unemployed or on a low wage.
 There are other situations where ESOL learners may be fully funded, e.g. under devolved authority arrangements or discretions for other state benefits, but always check with your management information or funding compliance team.

-Under AEB local flexibilities providers can offer adults bespoke locally designed learning, that can include both qualifications and non-regulated learning, to support progression to full level 2, to retrain and upskill learners already in receipt of level 2 or above, or, to refocus or restart a career if unemployed, e.g. Ascentis entry level 3 award in Skills for Employment.
+Under ASF local flexibilities providers can offer adults bespoke locally designed learning, that can include both qualifications and non-regulated learning, to support progression to full level 2, to retrain and upskill learners already in receipt of level 2 or above, or, to refocus or restart a career if unemployed, e.g. Ascentis entry level 3 award in Skills for Employment.

 Adults with learning difficulties and/or disabilities are also entitled to learning support funding to help them complete their learning programmes.
 This is funded at a fixed rate of £150 per month for each month the support is provided.
 Should support costs more than £150 in a month, this can also be claimed as excess learning support from the ESFA or devolved authority.